ouspg/CompSec/Lab1_Fuzzing/README.md

 **Provide the C-code of your program**

 **Take a screenshot of the AddressSanitizer results after running your program with the test cases.
 Show at least 3 ASan outputs.**

 ---

+### Fuzzing libraries

+[OpenSSL](https://www.openssl.org/) is a widely-used open source cryptographic software library for Transport Layer Security and Secure Socket Layer protocols.
+In 2014, a buffer over-read vulnerability [CVE-2014-0160](https://nvd.nist.gov/vuln/detail/CVE-2014-0160) was found in the Heartbeat Extension of OpenSSL (up to version 1.0.1f) two years after the feature was introduced.
+The vulnerability allowed attackers to obtain memory contents from process memory remotely, and as a result, it compromised the integrity of secure communications.

+Since this vulnerability is caused by a memory handling related bug, it is possible to find it using fuzzing tools like AddressSanitizer and AFL.
+In order to fuzz test the OpenSSL library, we have to have a binary file that uses the library as a fuzzing target.
+For that, we are going to use the provided [target.c](misc/target.c), which uses OpenSSL to simulate a server-client TLS handshake.

+Your task is to do the following:
+* **Download and extract the source code** for [OpenSSL 1.0.1f](misc/openssl-1.0.1f.tar.xz).
+* **Instrument, compile and build OpenSSL and enable the AddressSanitizer**:
+    ```shell
+    ~$ AFL_USE_ASAN=1 CC=afl-clang-fast CXX=afl-clang-fast++ ./config -d -g
+    ~$ make
+    ```
+* **Instrument and compile the fuzzing target** and enable AddressSanitizer:
+    ```shell
+    ~$ AFL_USE_ASAN=1 afl-clang-fast target.c -o target openssl/libssl.a openssl/libcrypto.a -I openssl/include -ldl
+    ```
+* **Create a dummy certificate**.
+Use OpenSSL to create for example a 512 bit RSA key.
+The certificate is only used during fuzzing, so it doesn't matter how secure it is:
+    ```
+    ~$ openssl req -x509 -newkey rsa:512 -keyout server.key -out server.pem -days 365 -nodes -subj /CN=a/
+    ```
+* After you have tested that the target program works, **start fuzzing the target program** with AFL:
+    ```shell
+    ~$ afl-fuzz -i in -o out -m none -t 5000 ./target
+    ```
+    The bug is rather easy to find, so just create a small text file as the first input for AFL.
+TLS/SSL handshake takes longer than just reading input from stdin, so raise the memory limit with ```-m none``` and the timeout limit with ```-t 5000``` just in case.
+You should be able to find a crash in less than 10 minutes.
+* To see more clearly why the crash occurred, you can convert the crash file into a *.pcap* file using ```od``` and Wireshark's ```text2pcap```:
+    ```shell
+    ~$ od -A x -t x1z -v <input_file> | text2pcap -T 443,443 - <output_file>
+    ```

+**What is the more widely recognized name for this CVE-2014-0160 vulnerability?**

+**Find out and explain what caused the vulnerability?**

+**Take a screenshot of the AFL/ASAN results**

+---